 How will you get users?
 If your idea is the type that faces a chicken-and-egg problem in the sense that it won't be attractive to users till it has a lot of users (e.g. a marketplace, a dating site, an ad network), how will you overcome that?

+We don’t suffer from a chicken-and-egg problem because our product does not require network effects to be useful to an individual user.

+Because the product itself is centered on link-sharing, we expect it to spread organically among users to the extent that it’s useful.
+We’re also working on a series of examples bins, and an animation to showcase the product.

 If you're already incorporated, when were you?
 Who are the shareholders and what percent does each own?
 If you've had funding, how much, at what valuation(s)?